MaximEremenko/WebGPU-FFT/README.md

 - `inPlace:true` is supported only for `c2c` in current implementation.
 - `r2c` is forward-only and `c2r` is inverse-only.
 - Some large fallback routes are currently `precision:"f32"` only.
-- See `PORT_STATUS.md` for current partial gaps and deferred items.

 ## Test And Validate